 “In eternal memory of those who stood for God and country.”

-Gettysburg is a patriotic town that offers plenty of opportunities to honor our fallen throughout the year, but Memorial Day is special in many ways.
+Gettysburg is a patriotic town that offers plenty of opportunities to honor our fallen throughout the year.
+Besides the fact that it has the country’s oldest continually running parade, Gettysburg Memorial Day events are special in many ways.

-People wearing red, white and blue, and waving American flags stand along the parade route to show their patriotism and pride.
+Small town parades are always great traditions and Gettysburg is no different.
+Spectators wearing red, white and blue, stand along the route and wave American flags to show their patriotism and pride.

 It’s special to be able to honor “those who gave their lives that the Nation might live,” when standing on the grounds of the American Civil War’s bloodiest battle.

-The 155th Gettysburg Memorial Day Parade in 2022 starts at 2 p.m. on Monday, May 30, and the program at the cemetery begins at 3 p.m.
-This grand tradition is the perfect way to remember and honor the men and women who gave the ultimate sacrifice while serving our country.
+The grand tradition of the Gettysburg Memorial Day Parade is the perfect way to remember and honor the men and women who gave the ultimate sacrifice while serving our country.

 Gettysburg Memorial Day Parade Route